 - Springboard can help you get hired as a data scientist at Netflix

 Netflix is one of the top entertainment and technology companies for data science specialists, offering its employees the opportunity to work on everything from personalization algorithms to film and television production planning.
-Read on to learn more about the Netflix data scientist hiring process.

 Netflix offers some of the most exciting work opportunities for data scientists.
 Formerly a DVD rental service, it has grown to become one of the biggest players in the entertainment industry thanks in no small part to its use of big data to inform its streaming business, the movies and TV shows it produces, and the experiences it creates for its millions of global subscribers.
 In fact, Netflix boasts that it integrates data science across all its different teams, which ensures that the company is putting the massive amounts of data generated to use as it develops key business metrics, tries to understand user behavior, and builds new content recommendation models.